qualcomm-linux/qcom-deb-images/README.md

 ## Requirements

 [debos](https://github.com/go-debos/debos) is required to build the debos recipes.
 Recent debos packages should be available in Debian and Ubuntu repositories; there are
 [debos installation instructions](https://github.com/go-debos/debos?tab=readme-ov-file#installation-from-source-under-debian) on the project's page, notably for Docker images and to build debos from source.
+Make sure to use at least version 1.1.5 which supports setting the sector size.

 [qdl](https://github.com/linux-msm/qdl) is typically used for flashing.
 While recent versions are available in Debian and Ubuntu, make sure you have at least version 2.1 as it contains important fixes.